ow-mods/ow-mod-man/ARCHITECTURE.md

   - Finish
 - Each payload takes the ID for the progress bar and then additional args
 - The ID is derived from the temp dir the mod is being installed to, this means if the mod is being installed to the same temp dir as another mod, the progress bar will be the same, but this is unlikely to happen.
-- Payloads are put into logs as pipe-delimited strings, for example, `Inc|/tmp/someMod|5`
+- Payloads are put into logs as JSON with their target set to `progress`.
-- It should be noted that the progress module exists to handle this behavior, and you should prefer that to manually implementing the serializing/deserializing for this.
-- When a progress bar is dropped, the manager will send a `Finish` payload with the ID of the progress bar.
-But this will mean the bar will be marked as failed
+- When a progress bar is dropped (as in it's gone out of scope) without having `finish` called on it, the manager will mark it as failed.
 - A progress bar can optionally have a mod's unique name associated with it, this is mainly used in modeless UI (i.e. the GUI) to mark a mod as "busy" and prevent other actions from being performed on it.
 - Progress bars can be marked as indeterminate, this is used when the manager doesn't know how long the operation will take.
 This is mainly used for downloading mods from a URL where the server doesn't send a content-length header (e.g. GitHub actions artifacts).
 - The length of the progress bar is determined by its type